dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 This will likely come up very quickly and deserves consideration.
 The current plan is to allow each installer to handle this as needed.

 **I need to onboard a new native tool.
-Where do I put it?**
+What do I do?**

 * Upload the required files for tool installation to the https://netcorenativeassets.blob.core.windows.net/resource-packages azure storage container
-* Write an installer for the tool these should be scripts called 'install-tool.ps1/sh' (Look at the [install-cmake.ps1/sh](https://github.com/dotnet/arcade/tree/master/eng/common/native) scripts for guidance.
+* Write an installer for the tool.
+These should be scripts called 'install-tool.ps1/sh' (Look at the [install-cmake.ps1/sh](https://github.com/dotnet/arcade/tree/master/eng/common/native) scripts for guidance.

 **How do you determine which version of the common libraries / installers to use?**